nblair/code-examples/README.md

 # code-examples

-I use this project to
+I use this project to track examples of technologies I have experience and interest in.

 ## Developer Requirements